briancaffey/briancaffey.github.io/_posts/2017-08-04-arch-linux-installation-guide.md

 ### Set the Host Name for the System

-I'm using the hostname arch20815, you can pick whatever host name you want.
+I'm using the hostname `archthinkpad`, you can pick whatever host name you want.

 ```
-echo arch20815 > /etc/hostname
+echo archthinkpad > /etc/hostname
 ```

 ### Enable Multilib Repository